I KNOW PENNY NMLS #111937 · #56921

 LTV

 Loan-to-Value — your loan amount compared to the home's appraised value.
-Lower LTV = better rates and less risk for the lender.
+Lower LTV means better rates and less risk for the lender.

 Escrow

-An account where your lender holds money for property taxes and insurance.
-Part of your monthly payment goes here automatically.
+An account where your servicer holds money for property taxes and insurance.
+Part of your monthly payment goes here automatically — or you can ask about waiving it if you're putting 20%+ down.

 Points

 Upfront fees paid to lower your interest rate.
 One point = 1% of the loan.
-Sometimes worth it, sometimes not — Penny will do the math.
+Sometimes worth it, sometimes not — Penny will do the math with you.

 Amortization